The world’s biggest brands trust Shopify Plus with their business.

 - Rest secure in a cloud-based solution with zero update or security headaches

-At Shopify Plus, we’re seeing more and more enterprise-level brands make the switch from Magento Community and Magento Enterprise.
-The number of migrations to Shopify Plus is staggering, but many brands are still nervous about about changing platforms.
-Looking for information online can only add to the anxiety.
-Quality comparisons can be hard to find… so we decided to break it down into a single, easy-to-navigate article.
+More and more enterprise-level brands are making the switch from Magento Community and Magento Enterprise to Shopify Plus.
+But many brands are still nervous about about changing platforms, and comparisons can be hard to find.
+So we decided to break it all down into one simple article.

-No doubt, Magento is the king of on-premise ecommerce.
+Magento is the leader of on-premise ecommerce.
 Built for developers, it offers tremendous flexibility.
-But SaaS is changing the world, and ecommerce is no exception.
+But software as a service (SaaS) is changing all that.
 Many retailers are looking for a simpler, more manageable way to create delightful customer experiences at scale.

-Shopify Plus is innovating how enterprise merchants navigate commerce.
-We allow retailers to refocus their budgets and human capital away from costly infrastructure and development, and onto more important matters like strategy, customer engagement, social influence, and data-guided marketing.
+Shopify Plus is innovating how enterprise merchants do commerce.
+Instead of costly infrastructure and development, we let retailers put their resources into strategy, customer engagement, social influence, and data-guided marketing.

-The launch of Magento 2 represents a line in the sand.
-Tens of thousands of Magento 1.x clients are facing a tough decision: replatform to Magento 2, or evaluate other options in the market?
+With the launch of Magento 2, tens of thousands of Magento 1.x clients are facing a tough decision: Replatform to Magento 2, or evaluate other options in the market?

-Both Magento Enterprise and Community are replete with enterprise businesses operating at scale.
-In fact, Magento 2.0 is designed with scalability in mind, but this scalability comes at a cost.
+Both Magento Enterprise and Community host enterprise businesses operating at scale.
+Magento 2.0 is designed with scalability in mind—but at a cost.
 Hosting and managed services are specialized competencies that require a great deal of care and attention.
 As a licensed, on-premise solution, Magento does not include hosting and managed services with its licensing.

-Instead, Magento clients are required to pay a reliable provider to host and accommodate peak traffic.
-Beyond the additional cost, the focus on “keeping the lights on” can take your eye off your core business.
+Instead, Magento clients need to pay a reliable provider to host and accommodate peak traffic.
+Beyond the additional cost, the focus on your infrastructure can take your eye off your core business.

 On-premise deployments require that you architect your solution to accommodate the single highest peak in traffic.
-This means building out and managing an infrastructure that you may only use for a single day each year.
+This means building and managing an infrastructure that you might only use one day a year.
 Any time you roll out a change to production, you risk impacting the scalability of the overall architecture.

 Magento also requires installation, setup, and configuration.
 This is challenging across a distributed architecture.
 A significant portion of every Magento deployment is dedicated to ensuring performance and scalability, rather than focusing on your core requirements.

 Shopify Plus clients benefit from Shopify’s own massive architecture.
-Shopify Plus gives high-growth, high-volume merchants the scalability, reliability, and flexibility they need, without all the hassles, long timelines, and expense of an on-premise solution.
+Shopify Plus gives high-growth, high-volume merchants the scalability, reliability, and flexibility they need, without the hassle, long timeline, or expense of an on-premise solution.

 Many Shopify Plus clients are coming to the platform just to accommodate the massive loads associated with flash sales.
-These flash sales often see thousands of concurrent checkouts.
+These flash sales often see thousands of checkouts per minute.
 Migrating to Shopify Plus means never having to worry about infrastructure, hosting, networking, or load testing again.

-Offloading concerns around scalability and performance allows you to focus time and energy on value-added pursuits, such as product innovation, marketing, and user experience.
+Offloading concerns around scalability and performance frees you to put your time and energy into product innovation, marketing, and customer experience.

 Built for developers, Magento is an open-source platform.
 This means clients can access and modify all of Magento’s core modules.
-Such access provides enormous freedom when designing and customizing your website.
+Such access provides enormous freedom when designing and customizing a website.

-Unfortunately, without standard code, managing even basic content on Magento 2 requires an in-depth knowledge of the platform architecture.
-The skills required to develop a custom front-end experience on Magento 2 — like an advanced knowledge of its component architecture, directory structure, PHP, and other technologies — are much higher than they were in Magento 1.x.
+But without standard code, managing even basic content on Magento 2 demands in-depth knowledge of the platform architecture.
+The skills needed to develop a custom front-end experience on Magento 2—including advanced knowledge of its component architecture, directory structure, PHP, and other technologies—are much higher than they were in Magento 1.x.

-These demands not only slow implementation times but add costly development cycles, even when all that is required are minimal changes to user experience or product offerings.
+This slows implementation times and adds costly development cycles, even for small changes to user experience or product offerings.

-In response, most merchants hire Magento developers to build customizations for them, but development and architectural resources can be expensive, both in the initial launch of new projects as well as in their maintenance.
-Because Magento sites are run on private servers, you are on your own to manage, support, and scale any extensions or customizations as well as worry about how future customizations and upgrades will impact the existing code base.
-This can create risk, and puts greater dependency on QA and load testing.
+In response, most merchants hire Magento developers to build customizations for them, but development and architectural resources can be expensive, in both the initial launch of new projects and their maintenance.
+Because Magento sites are run on private servers, you are on your own to manage, support, and scale any extensions or customizations, as well as their impact on the existing code base.
+This creates risk and puts greater dependency on QA and load testing.

 Outsourcing or insourcing a team to manage customizations not only preoccupies development resources and eats into your budget, it also distracts you from more important efforts that drive direct value to consumers.

 Brands focused on speed shouldn’t require a development project and testing cycle for basic content changes.
-As time-to-market for brands becomes an increasing focus, on-premise platforms will have a hard time keeping up.
+As time to market becomes more and more important, on-premise platforms will have a hard time keeping up.

-To a build a custom enterprise online store with Shopify Plus, all that is required is knowledge of HTML, CSS, and Liquid — Shopify’s intuitive templating language.
+To a build a custom enterprise online store with Shopify Plus, all you need is knowledge of HTML, CSS, and Liquid, Shopify’s intuitive coding language.
 Shopify also maintains an enormous library of themes, which can almost entirely remove the need for manual page development.

-In addition to full front-end code control, Shopify Scripts allows developers to “enter” Shopify’s servers and create their own customized shopping cart.
-Scripts give you advanced functionality and flexibility, while at the same time maintaining stability.
+In addition to full front-end code control, Shopify Scripts gives developers the freedom to create their own customized shopping cart.
+Advanced functionality and flexibility without compromising stability.

-Shopify Plus also enables developers to build their own customizations in the form of private apps, which can be developed using the client’s preferred language.
-And the Embedded App SDK lets individual client extensions appear directly in the Shopify Admin.
+With Shopify Plus, developers can also build custom apps in their preferred programming language.
+And the Embedded App SDK lets individual client extensions appear directly in the Shopify admin.

-Shopify Plus customers can list, sell, and manage their products on up to 20 separate sales channels.
-This includes native social media selling — most notably, Facebook, Facebook Messenger, Pinterest, and Instagram — as well as popular marketplaces and communities, like Amazon, eBay, Houzz, Ebates, and Wanelo.
+Shopify Plus customers can list, sell, and manage their products on over 20 sales channels like Facebook, Messenger, Pinterest, and Instagram, as well as popular marketplaces like eBay, Houzz, Ebates, and Wanelo.

 Shopify’s Sales Channel SDK allows you to add commerce to any mobile app, marketplace, or website, connecting your users to millions of products right where they are.
-Shopify handles the hard parts — like payments, shipping, taxes, inventory, analytics, and more.
+Shopify handles the hard parts, including payments, shipping, taxes, inventory, and analytics.

-Shopify Themes and Liquid Templating are designed to be responsive from the ground up.
-When customers go to your store using a smartphone or tablet, its design automatically changes to optimize the mobile experience.
-The Shopify Theme Store includes over 100 free and premium themes, each engineered to display beautifully across any screen size.
+Shopify themes and templates are responsive on any device.
+When customers browse your store on a smartphone or tablet, its design automatically changes to optimize the mobile experience.
+The Shopify Theme Store includes over 100 free and premium themes, each designed to display beautifully on any screen size.

-Shopify also provides a Mobile App SDK that allows you to easily develop custom commerce apps or to integrate Shopify’s checkout into your existing mobile application.
-With just a few lines of code, you can insert native Buy Buttons, or embed a responsive online store into your app.
+Shopify also provides a Mobile App SDK that lets you easily develop custom commerce apps or integrate Shopify’s checkout into your existing mobile app.
+With just a few lines of code, you can insert native Buy Buttons or embed a responsive online store into your app.

 Given the complexity of page development, designing responsive experiences on Magento 2 can be difficult.
 Magento includes a responsive theme for all merchants, but heavy page development and QA testing are required with each responsive or mobile deployment.

 Strong brands require a relationship built on trust.
 Customers must feel safe and secure when transacting with your brand.
 For this reason, security is fundamental to ecommerce.
 PCI Compliance is our industry’s way of verifying security standards for organizations that handle any online payments.
-PCI Compliance goes well beyond the software itself; it creates dependencies on how the software is managed, deployed, and hosted.
+PCI Compliance goes well beyond the software itself, creating dependencies on how the software is managed, deployed, and hosted.

-“In the ecommerce space, the Magento open-source ecommerce platform was the target of choice for attackers, with Magento installations accounting for 85 percent of compromised systems.”
+“In the ecommerce space, the Magento open-source ecommerce platform was the target of choice for attackers, with Magento installations accounting for 85% of compromised systems.”